 Conclusion

-Here, Luther's using the rich Christ-centered usage of Theotokos (Mother of God) when discussing the incarnation or Christ’s Deity.
-I and conservative Protestant theology would agree with him.
-This quote may be a "shocker" to fundamentalist types, but not to the Lutheran or Reformed.
-Notice that Luther mentions the Nestorians.
-I guess if Roman Catholic apologists are interacting with modern Nestorians that are fond of Luther, using this Luther quote could be useful.
+Luther's using the rich Christ-centered usage of Theotokos (God Bearer, Mother of God) when discussing the incarnation and Jesus Christ’s Deity.
+Conservative Protestant theology would agree with him.
+This quote may be a shocker to fundamentalist types, but not to the Lutherans, Anglicans, or the Reformed.
+Notice that Luther specifically mentions the heretical Nestorians.
+If Roman Catholic apologists are interacting with modern Nestorians that are fond of Luther, using this Luther quote could be useful!

 No comments: